 When someone gets into a car accident, they could recover compensation for their losses if they can prove the liable party caused their injuries.
-Many people ask how much to expect from a car accident settlement.
-Unfortunately, however, there is no one-size-fits-all answer regarding how much someone could recover after a car accident.
+Many people ask how much they can expect from a car accident settlement.
+Unfortunately, however, there is no one-size-fits-all answer regarding car accident settlements.

 The amount someone could recover varies based on different factors.
 This includes your recoverable damages.
 Once you determine the worth of your recoverable damages, you can better understand how much compensation you could expect.
 Usually, car accident attorneys can help you determine how much you can seek.
 Then, they can help you go after the best possible results through a claim or lawsuit.